 - Farewell Dinner

-This morning we attend a performance in the Main Hall of The Royal Concertgebouw.
+After a short introduction lecture on The Golden Age of Dutch Painting, we attend a morning performance in the Main Hall of The Royal Concertgebouw.
 Former Artistic Director and Chief Conductor of the Melbourne Symphony Orchestra, Markus Stenz conducts Beethoven’s mighty Symphony No 9, performed by the Netherlands Radio Philharmonic Orchestra and Choir.